 Unlike many of today’s graduates from foreign schools of translation and interpretation, or from the now burgeoning local institutions—most notably the Advanced School of Translation and Interpretation (ASTI) at the University of Buea—Fonlon’s credentials in translation and interpretation rested solely on his mastery of Cameroon’s two official languages: English and French.

-It was no surprise, then, that when it came time to translate the national anthem, inherited from the French colonial past, Fonlon was assigned that task.
+It was no surprise, then, that when it came time to translate the national anthem, inherited from the French colonial past, Fonlon was assigned the task.
 However, instead of translating the original, he chose to write a completely different version—an act that has sparked much controversy in academic circles.
 He told those of us who sat at his feet at the then-lone University of Yaounde in the 1970s that he had no qualms about discarding the original French text.
 Among its many incongruities, he said, it celebrated Cameroon’s emergence from the ashes of “barbarie” and “sauvagerie.”
 He found it impossible, he said, to put such words into the mouths of Anglophones.
 This led him to create an entirely new anthem in English—an audacious move that has puzzled many Cameroonian intellectuals, including scholars like Professor Thomas Théophile Nug Bissohong of the University of Douala, who has a publication about it.[1]
 In fact, there was a recent surge of seminars organised by government ministers, notably the Minister of Higher Education, specifically addressing what to do about the two national anthems coexisting in our country.
 The answer is still awaited.

 Despite his well-honed intellectual credentials, Fonlon never spent a day in a translation class or an interpretation booth—at least, not to my knowledge.
 This likely explains why he overlooked one of the key principles of translation: fidelity to the source text.
 By discarding the original French text he was tasked with translating and writing a completely new one, Fonlon violated the fundamental requirement of faithfulness expected of translators.
 In doing so, he deprived his client—the Cameroonian government—of a translation that should have reflected the original text as closely as possible.
 A translator or interpreter must always strive to balance fidelity to the original message with the freedom to adapt the text or speech to the nuances of the target language.